 Joe Alessi, Dorothy Atkinson, Annette McLaughlin, Damon Daunno and Hannah Yelland in "Brief Encounter."
 (Jim Cox)

-Noël Coward’s ”Brief Encounter” makes its Los Angeles premiere at the Wallis Annenberg Center for the Performing Arts in the heart of Beverly Hills.
+Noël Coward’s “Brief Encounter” made its Los Angeles premiere at the Wallis Annenberg Center for the Performing Arts in the heart of Beverly Hills.

-This production has been showcased over the years as an adaptation from Noël Coward’s 1936 play “Still Life” in conjunction with the 1945 film Brief Encounter.
+This production, directed by Emma Rice, has been showcased over the years as an adaptation from Noël Coward’s 1936 play “Still Life” in conjunction with the 1945 film Brief Encounter.

-In Short, this amazing show is well-worth the ticket price, and will definitely have you looking at your everyday “Brief encounters” in a different way.
-A great show to go to, whether you’re alone, with friends, or your other half.
+This particular piece is well-worth the ticket price, ranging from $50-$99.
+It will definitely have you looking at your everyday brief encounters in a different way.

-“Brief Encounter” is Directed by Emma Rice and its cast include Damon Daunno, Annette McLaughlin, Dorothy Atkinson, Hannah Yelland, Jim Sturgeon, Joe Alessi, David Brown, and James Gow.
-Playing at the Wallis Annenberg Center for the Performing Arts with shows available Tuesday through Sunday at various times.
+“Brief Encounter” is now playing at the Wallis Annenberg Center for the Performing Arts with shows available Tuesday through Sunday at various times.